 - A decent warranty.
 We found food processor warranties ranging from one to three years, with the motor covered for as long as 10 years.
 Equally important to the length of the warranty is how easy it is to get service.
 Some companies will send new parts free of charge, while others require you to mail the machine in for service at your own expense.

 How will you use it?
-If you want a food processor mostly for small jobs like mincing garlic and herbs, you might be better off with a mini chopper.
-If you plan to do a lot of cooking for a big crowd, by contrast, you may want a bigger machine that holds up to 14 cups.
+If you want a food processor mostly for small jobs like mincing garlic and herbs, you might be better off with a mini food processor or food chopper.
+If you plan to do a lot of cooking for a big crowd, by contrast, you may need a bigger machine that holds up to 14 cups.
 (For most home users, experts say a 7- to 9-cup capacity is usually sufficient.)
-If you need to prepare both small and large batches, then you might choose a full-sized food processor that comes with a mini bowl for smaller jobs.
+If you need to prepare both small and large batches, then a full-sized food processor that comes with a mini bowl for smaller jobs is a good choice.
 You should also focus on how the food processor performs at the jobs you intend to do most often, such as puréeing baby food or kneading dough.
-One job most food processors have trouble with is processing large batches of liquid, so if you need a machine primarily for soups, a good blender might be a better investment.
-See our blender report.

 Where will you store it?
-Larger machines tend to be heavier, making it difficult to retrieve from a cabinet, thus, begging to be stored on a countertop.
-That said, bigger appliances also require more counter real estate.
+Larger machines tend to be heavier, making it difficult to retrieve from a cabinet; they are more suited to storing on a countertop -- and they also require more counter space.
 Don't forget that attachments, such as spare blades, need to be stored too.
-Some models include cases for this purpose.
+Some models include cases for this purpose, but many don't.
 Keeping sharp blades securely stowed is especially important for those with young children.